- 1 Advisors Features by Release

 - Support for Apache Tomcat 8.
 Tomcat version 8.5.23 is packaged with Advisors Platform.

 - Support for Java 8 (that is, version 1.8).
-See the Supported Operating Environment: Performance Management Advisors page in the Supported Operating Environment Reference Guide for more detailed information and a list of all prerequisites.
+See the Supported Operating Environment Reference Guide: Performance Management Advisors page for more detailed information and a list of all prerequisites.

 - Note that Java version 1.7 is no longer supported starting with release 8.5.2.
 See the Advisors deployment procedures in the Genesys Performance Management Advisors Deployment Guide for related updates.

 - Support for Red Hat Enterprise/CentOS Linux 7 operating system.
 Advisors components support 64-bit native mode.
-See the Supported Operating Environment: Performance Management Advisors page in the Supported Operating Environment Reference Guide for more detailed information and a list of all supported operating systems.
+See the Supported Operating Environment Reference Guide: Performance Management Advisors page for more detailed information and a list of all supported operating systems.

 - Support for Oracle 12c Release 2.
 You require the ojdbc8.jar driver for Release 2.